Hyperion - Implement a BPM application for leave requests

 - drag and drop a

-toSend approved notification
+NametoSend approved notification - set

-- add class field with name
+${JSTask}forDelegate Expression - add class field with name

-and string valueleave-request/tasks/send-approved-notification.ts
+handlerand string valueleave-request/tasks/send-approved-notification.ts

 - create a file called

-with this content - connect the gateway with
+send-approved-notification.tsin foldertaskswith this content - connect the gateway with

-task - select the flow arrow and set
+Send approved notificationtask - select the flow arrow and set

 - Declined request notification task